abdoemr11/fullstackopen/README.md

 ```js
 const {reset:resetContent, ...content} = useField('content')
 ```
-the original field should be on the right side.
+the original field should be on the left side.<br/>
 Thanks for Nina for her [answer](https://stackoverflow.com/a/57065418)

+### Extending the bloglist
+prettier and eslint have common tasks but they are not the same I need to search more on this topic.